DragonBebe/MLA_SCL/README.md

 │   ├── __init__.py                 # Marks the directory as a Python package
 │   ├── ResNet34.py                 # Implementation of ResNet-34 backbone
 │   ├── ResNet50.py                 # Implementation of ResNet-50 backbone
+│   ├── ResNet101.py                 # Implementation of ResNet-101 backbone
+│   ├── ResNet200.py                 # Implementation of ResNet-200 backbone
-│   ├── SupConResNet.py             # Implementation of the projection head
+│   ├── Projectionhead.py             # Implementation of the projection head
 ├── saved_models/                   # Directory for saving pretrained models and weights │   ├── classification/             # Contains weights for classification tasks
 │   │   ├── pretrain/               # Pretrained classification models